Money. Power. Greed. Corruption.

 Elizabeth Holmes became the youngest self-made female billionaire when she founded the biotech company, Theranos.
-She claimed Theranos had technology that could conduct hundreds of blood tests with only a finger-prick.
+She claimed Theranos had the technology to conduct hundreds of blood tests with only a finger prick.
 The only problem?
 It was a lie.

-Not surprisingly, the story of the years-long fraud has already led to multiple adaptations, including the New York Times bestseller, Bad Blood: Secrets and Lies in a Silicon Valley Startup, by John Carreyrou.
-There is also a film adaptation, starring Jennifer Lawrence, slated for release in 2021.
-Until that time, this documentary is a fascinating look at, among many other things, how a company built on a lie could be valued at $9 billion.
+Not surprisingly, the story of the years-long fraud has already led to multiple adaptations, including the New York Times bestseller Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou.
+A film adaptation starring Jennifer Lawrence is slated for release in 2021.
+Until that time, this documentary is a fascinating look at, among many other things, how a company built on a lie could be valued at $10 billion.

 15. Too Big to Fail (2011)

-Anyone who lived through the 2008 financial crisis will remember hearing the term “too big to fail” often used during that time.
+Anyone who lived through the 2008 financial crisis will remember hearing the term “too big to fail” often used.
 The too big to fail theory is that certain corporations, typically financial institutions, are so large and interconnected that allowing them to fall would have catastrophic consequences throughout the economy.
 The documentary film Too Big to Fail, based on the book of the same name by Andrew Ross Sorkin, won multiple awards, including three Golden Globe nominations.

 16. Floored (2009)

 More and more trading occurs electronically, but pushing a button will never give traders the same adrenaline rush as a trading floor.